Where Can I Buy That?

 You can get by with inexpensive brushes (like the SNAP line), 3 or 4 colors of paint, and a plate from Goodwill for mixing colors, if you need to economize.
-Do yourself a favor and buy really good paper —at least, if you aspire to smooth, even washes and lovely soft edges.
+Do yourself a favor and buy 100% cotton paper.

 I am listing the pigments I use in the projects more so that you can be aware of how your monitor might be showing colors differently from what I’m seeing; there is NO NEED to buy the same pigments I’m using!
 Don’t assume what you see on the video is an accurate representation of the color.